-(Figures provided by RM&DD)
+(Figures provided by Rural Management & Development Department)

-According to TFC recommendation (Para 10.157), TFC grants should be transferred to Local Bodies within 15 days of receipt of fund by the State Government failing which interest at Bank rate (rate specified by Reserve Bank of India) would be payable to Local Bodies by the State Government.
-It was noticed that grants were not released within stipulated time by the State Government on many occasions.
-The delay in release of TFC fund ranged between nine and 96 days.
-Second instalment of ₹ 3.43 crore was not released by Government of India during 2014-15.
-Performance Audit on "utilisation of TFC Grants by Local Bodies in Sikkim" was conducted (June-August 2016), results of which are included in chapter-II.
+According to TFC recommendation (Para-10.157), TFC grants should be transferred to Local Bodies within 15 days of receipt of fund by the State Government failing which interest at Bank rate (rate specified by Reserve Bank of India) would be payable to Local Bodies by the State Government.
+The State Government had streamlined the system of release of funds to PRIs and curtailed the delay in release of funds since 2014-15.